-From this dialog box, you will also be able to change the name, class (it will be possible to add new classes to the drop down menu just by typing the name and pushing Enter key), the coupling constant tolerance limit and the color of the multiplet box.
+From the multiplet manager, you will be able to change the name, class (it will be possible to add new classes to the drop down menu just by typing the name and pushing Enter key), the coupling constant tolerance limit and the color of the multiplet box.
 Please bear in mind that if the class of the multiplet is called 'mx' (being x any letter); the multiplet will be reported as a chemical shift instead of the multiplet range.